 As a default hypothesis, the primary issue that we currently consider commonly responsible for the decline in species associated with lower rainfall grassy woodlands is the historic removal of these grassy ecosystems for agricutural development.
 There is some evidence for this hypothesis, based on the remnancy of the Vegetation Landscapes associated with these ecosystems.
 The total remnancy of these Vegetation Landscapes in the southern Mt Lofty Ranges is 5%; this compares with the total remnancy for the entire southern Mt Lofty Ranges (18%).
 Of equal significance, however, is an estimate of the habitat area required to support a minimum viable population of the most area-sensitive species in the response group.
 This analysis, for Diamond Firetail, found that a minimum viable population (estimated at 2,590 for the southern Mt Lofty Ranges landscape) requires 51,800 hectares of habitat (based on an estimated area requirement of 20 ha.individual-1).
 The area that is predicted to support lower rainfall grassy woodlands currently have 14,050 ha of mapped remnant vegetation.
-The difference between current habitat available and estimated area required to support a minimum viable (37,750 ha) provides reasonably strong evidence that the bird species associated with lower rainfall grassy woodlands are currently habitat area limited.
+The difference between current habitat available and estimated area required to support a minimum viable (37,750 ha) provides reasonably strong evidence that the bird species associated with lower rainfall grassy woodlands are currently habitat area limited (see Part 2.
+(Technical Document) for details of, and the assumptions and knowledge gaps inherent in this analysis).